John Donne biography

 John Donne was born to a prosperous London ironmonger (also named John Donne), in 1572.
 The Donne's were Catholic, and young John was educated by Jesuits.
 His father died when he was young, and he was raised by his mother, Elizabeth.

-At the age of 11, John Donne went to Hart Hall at Oxford University, where he studied for 3 years, and then proceeded to Cambridge University for another 3 years.
+At the age of 11, John Donne went to Hart Hall at Oxford University, where he studied for three years and then proceeded to Cambridge University for another three years.
 Donne did not take a degree at either university, because as a Catholic he could not take the required Oath of Supremacy at graduation.

 After Cambridge, Donne studied law at Lincoln's Inn in London.
 His faith was badly shaken when his younger brother Henry died in prison, where he had been sent for sheltering a Catholic priest.
 Donne's first literary work, Satires, was written during this period.
 This was followed by Songs and Sonnets. a collection of love poems that enjoyed considerable success through private circulation.